-For those who think that houses in Japan are small, the sister's house was gigantic and with 2 floors.
-We drove around 1:00 am to the Portuguese congregation that was in another city, then we went to dinner at a Chinese restaurant, where there was so much food, we couldn't even finish the portion sizes they brought.
+For those who think that houses in Japan are small, the sister's house was gigantic and had two floors.
+We drove around 1:00 to the English congregation that was in another city, then we went to dinner at a Chinese restaurant, where the food was so much, we couldn't even finish the size of the portions they brought.

 The other day early I had to go back to Tokyo, because I promised to visit the Yokohama brothers I met at Bethel.
 I located their congregation and went to the place, the station was far away and I had to climb many stairs and still buy a transparent umbrella because it was raining.

-The brothers were surprised and I never had so much attention in my life.
-A sister came to give me a 2000 yen note, kkkk did she think she was starving?
-Another sister in the wheelchair was always in my place to show me the text of the Bible in Portuguese.
-After the meeting we took a photo together and the brother and others took me to lunch at Saizeriya.
+The brothers were surprised and I've never had so much attention in my life.
+A sister came to me to give me a 2000 yen bill, hahaha did she think she was starving?
+Another sister in a wheelchair would go to my place all the time to show the text of the bible in English.
+After the meeting we took a picture together and the brother and others took me to lunch at Saizeriya.

 I don't even know how we talked a lot, my Japanese was limited, we used a lot of paper to explain some things.
 Another young brother took me to visit one of the highlights of Yokohama, with one of the fastest elevators in the world.
 Then he took me to a square where scenes from the anime oreimo took place.

-He had been talking to a brother for a long time about how he would be staying in Osaka.
-When I went to Osaka city, I met my brother in Kyoto, a Japanese man from the Portuguese congregation who was very amused.
-He let me stay in an apartment for 1 day, the other day at the meeting he would go to his brothers' house.
+I had been talking to a brother for a long time about staying in Osaka.
+While going to Osaka city, I met the brother in Kyoto, a Japanese from the English congregation, very funny.
+He let me stay in an apartment for 1 day, the next day at the meeting I would go to the brothers' house.

-The Portuguese congregation in Osaka is a lot of fun, the majority of those taking the lead are native Japanese.
-Some were still learning Portuguese and you could see their zeal and dedication.
+The Osaka English congregation is a lot of fun, most of those taking the lead are native Japanese.
+Some were still learning English and you could see their zeal and dedication.
 The Hall had several floors (3 I think), each with a congregation.
-There were other foreign-speaking congregations in place, I think a total of 12 congregations in one Hall.
+There were other foreign-speaking congregations in the place, I think a total of 12 congregations in one Hall.

 I went to stay at the home of a young man to be able to go on a special field trip, where he gathered several congregations of different languages to look for foreigners.
 We spent the whole day looking for foreigners, we went to the buildings and looked at the mailboxes to see if he had any family with a foreign name.